Best CS:GO Viewmodel Settings Used by Pro Players

 Here are some of the most useful CS:GO viewmodel commands:

 1. viewmodel_fov: “FoV” stands for Field of View, and with this command, you’re the master of your own perspective.
-CS:GO sets the default FoV at 60, but you can crank it up to a maximum of 68.
+CS:GO sets the default FoV at 60, but you can crank it to a maximum of 68.
 Tweak and test different values to find the sweet spot that sharpens your edge on the battlefield.

 4. cl_bobamt_lat: Too much side-to-side weapon bob throwing off your aim?
 Reduce the lateral movement animation with this command and keep your sights steady.

-6. cl_bobamt_vert: Run and gun without visual vertigo.
-This command eases the up-and-down movement of your view model as you sprint.
+6. cl_bobamt_vert: Run and gun without visual vertigo, this command eases the up-and-down movement of your view model as you sprint.

 Best CS:GO Viewmodel Settings of Famous Pro Players